telerik/maui-docs/controls/button/styling.md

 ---
-title: Border Thickness
+title: Styling
-page_title: .NET MAUI Button Documentation | Border Thickness
+page_title: .NET MAUI Button Documentation | Styling
-description: "Learn how to set the thickness of the Telerik Button for .NET MAUI border."
+description: "Learn how to set the border color and border thickness of the Telerik Button for .NET MAUI."
 position: 3
 tags: .net maui, telerik .net maui, ui for .net maui, button, microsoft .net maui
-slug: border-thickness-button
+slug: button-styling
 ---

-# Border Thickness
+# Styling

 To define the border thickness of the Button, use the `BorderThickness` property, which is of the `Microsoft.Maui.Thickness` type.
 Type `Thickness` allows you to define a different border on each side of the Button.